Abstract

 c)

-According to the calculation result, the third order resonant frequency of each dynamic displacement does not change significantly, for x the third order resonant frequency is about 1609 Hz, and the third order resonant frequency of xp and xg both are about 1526 Hz.
+According to the calculation result, the third order resonant frequency of each dynamic displacement does not change significantly, for the third order resonant frequency is about 1609 Hz, and the third order resonant frequency of and both are about 1526 Hz.
 Thus the third order resonant frequency is not shown in Figure 11.
-Moreover, the second order resonant frequency of xg is also not shown, because it is not obvious.
+Moreover, the second order resonant frequency of is also not shown, because it is not obvious.

-As shown in Figure 10(a), the dynamic transmission error x increases slowly with the increment of shrink range, and the increment of the first order resonant frequency is about 5 Hz, the increment of the second resonant frequency is about 9.8 Hz, both of them are small, and even worse the shrink range is close to the limit.
-Likewise, in Figure 10b and Figure 10c the increments of the first and second order resonant frequencies of xp and xg are small too; the increments of the first order resonant frequencies both are about 5 Hz, and the increment of the second order resonant frequency of xp is about 8.6 Hz.
+As shown in Figure 10(a), the dynamic transmission error increases slowly with the increment of shrink range, and the increment of the first order resonant frequency is about 5 Hz, the increment of the second resonant frequency is about 9.8 Hz, both of them are small, and even worse the shrink range is close to the limit.
+Likewise, in Figure 10b and Figure 10c the increments of the first and second order resonant frequencies of and are small too; the increments of the first order resonant frequencies both are about 5 Hz, and the increment of the second order resonant frequency of is about 8.6 Hz.
 In a word, it is useful to improve the resonant frequency of the system by increasing the shrink range of the bearing inner and outer ring, but the effect is small.

 4.3.2.
 The effect of preload force